 Everything else is useless if the sound quality isn’t up to snuff.
 And while the 40 mm sound drivers are great when it comes to instrument separation, they’re also extremely bass-heavy.

-But what makes the NTune headphones truly one of the best budget solutions out there is their cost-efficiency.
+In addition to all the pros we’ve mentioned, what makes the NTune headphones truly one of the best budget solutions out there is their cost-efficiency.
 Believe it or not, the MSRP for these headphones is just short of $170.
 It’s debatable whether they were ever worth that much, but you can now find them for as little as $40 on certain sites like Amazon.

-One thing to note, however, is that this will vary depending on the color, with some versions like ‘dark titanium’ being much closer to the MSRP.
+One thing to note, however, is that the price will vary depending on the color, with some versions like ‘dark titanium’ being much closer to the MSRP.
 Still, that one’s an exception; most versions hover around the $50-60 mark.
 So if you opt for one of these or ones that are even cheaper, you’re essentially getting decent mid-range headphones for around a third of what they’re worth.

 The Monster NTune headphones are definitely one of, if not the best budget headphones for gaming and music.
 But while they’re certainly not a niche product, they definitely have a specific target demographic.
-So if you’re not particularly big on modern, bass-heavy music genres that are light on vocals, like dance or club music, then all the great reviews in the world won’t make it a better choice for you.
+So if you’re not particularly big on modern, bass-heavy music genres that are light on vocals, such as dance or club music, then all the great reviews in the world won’t make it a better choice for you.

 On the other hand, if you enjoy these genres or simply need affordable but powerful headphones for gaming, you can’t go wrong with the NTune.